VerttiMikael/Financial-Analysis-Report/README.md

 # PowerBI Financial Report Project

 ## Overview
 This PowerBI project is designed to provide insightful financial analysis and reporting based on the AdventureWorks2022 database.
-It aims to deliver comprehensive insights into sales, expenses, and future financial state of the imaginary company.
+It aims to deliver comprehensive insights into sales, expenses, and the future financial state of the imaginary company.

 ## Dashboard
 ![Financial Dashboard](/Dashboard/PowerBi_1.png)